orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Rewriting as placing the direction encoded as `.type` of initial/vertex headed to terminal.
 Where terminal is undecided (from the perspective of `.terminal`, can recursively be the case for any of these.) - So .initial is VERTEX, .self is TERMINAL, which means this .terminal returns ...
 (Basically abstraction layer fitting the structure - See [[2024-03-28]] note.)

+start with one, find match, then match entire structure and revert if not. ; one way

 #### Rendering engine
 visualization
 - Small ring outline in continuation + vertex?
 - Intersection on screen been non-intersection in the structure, way of rendering it.

+Header
+- [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail

 [[Project - Research towards Designs (2024)]]
 - Different OS & browsers - intercompile